|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Kawanishi Kokuki K. K. at Naruo.
 This flying boat was either model H6K-4 or H6K5.
 Delivered to the Imperial Japanese Navy (IJN) as Type 97 Large Flying Boat / H6K Mavis manufacture number unknown.

-Assigned to either that Yokusuka Kōkūtai or Yokohama Kōkūtai (more likely), operating from Tulagi Seaplane Base (Gavutu / Tanambogo).
+Assigned to either Yokosuka Kōkūtai or Yokohama Kōkūtai (more likely) and based at Tulagi Seaplane Base (Gavutu / Tanambogo).

-Discovered in 1999 during ArchaeHistoria Solomons Expedition by divers including Ewan Stevenson and Kevin Denlay.
-Jack-knifed in half when it sank, with the tail now pointing in almost the same direction as the bow (which is still attached by cable to its mooring), with both wings folded over so they rest upside down on the opposite sides of the fuselage to their correct location.
+During 1999, the wreckage was first found by ArchaeHistoria SCUBA divers including Ewan Stevenson and Kevin Denlay.
+This Mavis jack-knifed in half when it sank, with the tail now pointing in almost the same direction as the bow (which is still attached by cable to its mooring), with both wings folded over so they rest upside down on the opposite sides of the fuselage to their correct location.
 Otherwise a very ‘complete’ wreck.
 Sometimes referred to as the "Phallic Mavis"‚ because if how its bow stands erect off the seabed.